asilliahmet/mcp_read_images/README.md

 ## Configuration

-The server requires an OpenRouter API key.
-You can get one from [OpenRouter](https://openrouter.ai/keys).
+The server requires an OpenAI API key.
+You can get one from [OpenAI](https://platform.openai.com/api-keys).

 Add the server to your MCP settings file (usually located at `~/Library/Application Support/Code/User/globalStorage/saoudrizwan.claude-dev/settings/cline_mcp_settings.json` for VSCode):